 Neurological cancer refers to the cancer cells that spread in the brain or the spine, sometimes even affecting both areas simultaneously.
 It occurs when the cells inside our brain reproduce uncontrollably, forming a mass.
 The mass thus formed is called a tumour which can be cancerous in nature or non-cancerous.
 The cancerous nature of this mass, also called the malignant neurological tumours, has the potency to spread to the other parts of the brain.
-The non-cancerous mass, called the benign tumour, does not spread but can cause symptoms pertinent to neurological cancers.
+The non-cancerous mass called the benign tumour, does not spread but can cause symptoms pertinent to neurological cancers.

 There are two ways the brain can be affected by cancer-causing cells.
-It can either begin in the brain itself, also called primary brain tumour, or spread from other parts of the body to the brain as secondary brain tumours (metastatic).
+It can either begin in the brain itself, also called a primary brain tumour, or spread from other parts of the body to the brain as a secondary brain tumours (metastatic).
 The rate at which the tumour grows and the location in which it is present is the determining factor of how it will affect the function of the nervous system.

 Astrocytoma is cancer found in the brain and spinal cord in the cells called astrocytes.
 These cells perform the function of supporting the nerve cells.

 The symptoms of an astrocytoma can vary depending on the size and location of the tumour.
 If the location of this tumour is in the spinal cord, then the symptoms felt are weakness and disability in the area where the tumour is located.
 The commonly regarded symptoms of astrocytoma in the brain include headaches, seizures and nausea.

 2. ACOUSTIC NEUROMA